Duccio di Buoninsegna (painter)|

 Object 5 of 8

 The documents are published in Jane Immler Satkowski, Duccio di Boninsegna.
-The Documents and Early Sources, ed. and with an introd. by Hayden B.J.
-Maginnis, Atlanta, 2000: 69-81, and in Allesandro Bagnoli, et al., Duccio Alle origini dellla piture senese, Milan, 2003.: 577-579.
+The Documents and Early Sources, ed.
+Hayden B.J.
+Maginnis, Atlanta, 2000: 69-81, and in Allesandro Bagnoli et al., eds., Duccio: Siena fra tradizione bizantina e mondo gotico, Siena, 2003.: 577-579.

 See Alessandro Lisini, “Notizie di Duccio pittore e della sua celebre ancona,” Bullettino senese di storia patria 5 (1898): 24-25.
 According to this author, in 1506 the altarpiece "venne confinata in certi mezzanini dell'Opera [del Duomo]...e per introdurvela fu necessario di togliere tutte le cuspidi e gli accessori" ("was stored in certain passages in the Opera del Duomo...and to enter there it was necessary to cut off all the pinnacles and accessories").
 This latter term presumably comprises the predella.
-Lisini states that only "sulla fine del secolo" - i.e., at the end of the sixteenth century - was the painting brought back to the cathedral.
-In Giovanna Ragionieri's opinion (in Bagnoli et al. 2003, 212), however, the altarpiece had already been returned to the cathedral in 1536 and installed near the altar of Saint Sebastian.
+Lisini stated that only "sulla fine del secolo" - i.e., at the end of the sixteenth century - was the painting brought back to the cathedral.
+In Giovanna Ragionieri's opinion, however, the altarpiece had already been returned to the cathedral in 1536 and installed near the altar of Saint Sebastian.
+See Giovanna Ragionieri, in Duccio: Siena fra tradizione bizantina e mondo gotico, ed.
+Alessandro Bagnoli et al., Siena, 2003: 212.

-See Peleo Bacci, Francesco da Valdambrino emulo del Ghiberti e collaboratore di Jacopo della Quercia, Siena, 1936: 185-186.
-The author does not mention the gables and predella; these had probably been separated earlier from the rest of the altarpiece (see the previous note).
-After the separation of the two sides of the main panel, the front with the image of the Madonna and Child enthroned in Majesty surrounded by saints and angels was hung in its former place in the left transept and the narrative scenes of the back in the opposite transept.
+See Pèleo Bacci, Francesco di Valdambrino, Emulo del Ghiberti e collaboratore di Jacopo della Quercia, Siena, 1936: 185-186.
+The author did not mention the gables and predella; these had probably been separated earlier from the rest of the altarpiece (see the previous note).
+After the separation of the two sides of the main panel, the front with the image of the Madonna and Child enthroned in majesty surrounded by saints and angels was hung in its former place in the left transept, and the narrative scenes of the back were hung in the opposite transept.

 No source, as far as Miklós Boskovits knows, claims that Fairfax Murray actually owned the painting; however, James Stubblebine plausibly suggests this (Duccio di Buoninsegna and his school, Princeton, 1979: 37).
 In fact, in 1883 the English painter-dealer sold two other panels of the predella of the Maestà to the National Gallery in London, those representing the Annunciation and the Healing of the Man Born Blind (nos.
 1139, 1140).
 In 1886 he sold four additional panels of the predella to Robert Benson in London (one of these is NGA 1939.1.141).
 It seems that he initially had hoped to sell them all to the Gemäldegalerie in Berlin and had tried to convince the gallery to purchase them, offering to give one of the panels as his gift.
 Significantly, Eduard Dobbert (“Duccio’s Bild 'Die Geburt Christi' in der Königlichen Gemälde - Galerie zu Berlin,” Jakrbuch der Berliner Museen 6 (1885): 153-163) thanked Fairfax Murray for having helped him with information in his hypothetical reconstruction of the Maestà.